 Internship Advisory Council

-The Internship Advisory Council facilitates the exchange of information pertinent to internship programs and recommends improvements in internship policy and procedures.
+Our Mission: The Internship Advisory Council facilitates the exchange of information pertinent to internship programs and recommends improvements in internship policy and procedures.

 We are an open council populated in membership with faculty and staff who work with internships in their academic departments, Office of International Education & Development, Registrar’s Office, Career Development, State Authorization, Financial Aid, Electronic Student Services, and Legal Counsel.
 Meetings are held at the beginning of each semester before classes begin and at the end of each semester after classes have ended.
-Faculty bearing signature authority are included in meeting requests and meeting minutes.
+Faculty bearing Signature Authority are included in meeting requests and meeting minutes.